Tinkerforge/doc/en/source/Kits/HardwareHacking/SmokeDetector_HardwareSetup.rst

 The LED in question is the transparent LED on the top right.
 It is a two-color LED and it can blink green as well as red.
-Will will have to find the pins that control the red color of the LED.
+Will will have to find the pins that control the green color of the LED.

 Since the LED is of through-hole type, the contacts are only exposed at the bottom.